 - How to choose from the easy and affordable tools and services that help independent publishers succeed.

-You’ll walk away with a task list and self-publishing plan that includes all those critical early marketing and post-publication PR tasks you need to succeed.
+WALK AWAY WITH a task list and an actionable self-publishing plan that includes critical early marketing, production, and post-publication PR tasks you need to succeed.

-Carla King has over 25 years experience as a writer, self-publisher, web developer, and book consultant, and started self-publishing in 1995.
-In 2010 she started running Self-Publishing Boot Camps and created a series of books, workshops, and online courses.
+Carla King has over 25 years experience as a writer, self-publisher, web developer, and book consultant.
+She started self-publishing in 1995.
+In 2010 she founded Self-Publishing Boot Camps and created a series of books, workshops, and online courses.
 She also runs Destination Published, a consulting service for authors who desire one-on-one help.
 Carla has been connected with the Silicon Valley self-publishing technology industry from its inception in 2008 and has served as a trusted adviser to authors eager to use today’s tools to reach readers.

 12) Jennifer March Soloway